ml4oncology/FacetCare/README.md

-# facetcare_project
+# FacetCare

-Plan-driven clinic workflow orchestration with LLM tasks (llama.cpp/vLLM compatible).
+Plan-driven clinic workflow orchestration with LLM tasks using MedGemma (llama.cpp/vLLM compatible).

 ## What is this
 - A Plan Builder converts a clinic's natural-language workflow description into a validated Clinic Plan (JSON).